Summary

 An array failure leaves your virtual disk offline.
 Standard rebuilds won’t work once redundancy is exceeded, and further DIY attempts may make recovery harder.

-Engage Stellar Data Recovery Service if more disks fail than your RAID level allows, metadata is lost, rebuilds keep failing, or data is critical.
+Consult Stellar Data Recovery Service if the data at stake is critical and if more disks fail than your RAID level allows, metadata is lost, or rebuilds keep failing.
 Early intervention maximizes the chance of full recovery without further damage.

 About The Author